Olami0325/Olami0325/README.md

 I'm a passionate **Front-end Developer** with a love for tackling **complex problems**, learning new **skills**, and **collaborating** with diverse teams to create **innovative solutions**.

-- 🌱 I'm a learner of ALX Software Engineering program with a focus  becoming a proficient **Front-end Developer**
-- 🔭 Working on: **my personal website**
-- 🌍 Languages: **HTML, CSS, Javasript**
+ 🌱 I'm a learner of ALX Software Engineering program with a focus  becoming a proficient **Front-end Developer** 🔭 Working on: **I'm currently working on my personal website** 🌍 Languages: **HTML, CSS, Javasript**
-- 📫 How to reach me: **oladimejisaeed@gmail.com**
+📫 How to reach me: **oladimejisaeed@gmail.com**
-- ⚡ Fun fact: **When I'm not coding, I love exploring new tech trends and experimenting with innovative ideas!**
+⚡ Fun fact: **When I'm not coding, I love exploring new tech trends and experimenting with innovative ideas!**
 **

 ## My Skills 🧠